-The computer may have an airplane mode key, one or more wireless devices, and one or two wireless lights.
+The computer may have a wireless button, one or more wireless devices, and one or two wireless lights.
 All the wireless devices on your computer are enabled at the factory.

 The wireless light indicates the overall power state of your wireless devices, not the status of individual devices.